Welcome to Ranch Camp!

 Toston, MT 59643

-We consider working outfits to be jeans, tank top, short sleeve shirts, long sleeve shirts.
-The only thing we don’t recommend is spaghetti strap tank tops!
+You’ll want to bring 4-5 sets of working outfits.
+We consider working outfits to be jeans, tank top, short sleeve shirts, long sleeve shirts, etc. The only thing we don’t recommend is spaghetti strap tank tops.

-Working cattle you want to protect your feet so we recommend boots, tennis shoes or similar to keep your toes safe!
+When working with cattle, you want to protect your feet so we recommend cowboy or muck boots, tennis shoes or similar closed toe shoes to keep your toes safe!

 Hat

-You can wear a cowboy hat, ball cap, or visor!
-Whatever works for you.
+You can wear a cowboy hat, ball cap, or visor.
+Whatever works for you!
+You’ll want to make sure you have hair ties, too.

 Work Gloves